 Students

 The Internship Program of MACU allows the student to gain “hands-on” experience in the work of the career ministry.
-This is carried out under joint supervision of a program advisor from the faculty of MACU (generally the advisor of the student’s program of study) as well as the field mentor (generally the staff person of the congregation or organization where the internship is being served who functions in the area for which the internship is being pursued).
+This is carried out under joint supervision of a program advisor from the faculty of MACU (referred to as Faculty Mentor, generally the advisor of the student’s program of study) as well as the Field Mentor (generally the staff person of the congregation or organization where the internship is being served who functions in the area for which the internship is being pursued).

-The Internship provides for the intern an opportunity for growth professionally in the performance of the duties of his or her chosen career track.
+The Internship provides for the intern an opportunity for professional growth in the performance of the duties of his or her chosen career track.

 The goals of this program include: